adavis001/gee-mail/README.md

 5. You must show an inbox count somewhere on the page to show the current number of messages in your inbox.

-6. Set a recurring function to via the JavaScript `setInterval` function that will call our existing `getNewMessage` function that we have created for you that will return a newly created message with the same properties as your previous messages.
+6. Set a recurring function to via the JavaScript `setInterval` function that will call our e xisting `getNewMessage` function that we have created for you that will return a newly created message with the same properties as your previous messages.

 6. All CSS styles should be created in the `css\style.css` file included in the project.